 We know it's not a pleasure for most people.
 But many couples respond differently to The BIG BIG Book.
+It's a time to calm down, by yourself and reflect on your life.

 Each and every question in The BIG BIG Book provides your couples therapist with essential information they'll need in order to help both of you.